andredms/forensics-handbook/devices/ios.md

 Many iOS applications use Apple's keychain for password management.
 The ```key-chain-2.db``` file contains various tables such as cert, genp, inet and keys that may have account names and passwords a device has used.

 Voicemail, wireless access point and device login passwords can be found within this database.
-In most cases, the passwords will be encrypted by the (iOS encryption keychain procedure)[https://support.apple.com/en-au/guide/security/secb0694df1a/web].
+In most cases, the passwords will be encrypted by the [iOS encryption keychain procedure](https://support.apple.com/en-au/guide/security/secb0694df1a/web).

 ### Notes